rs/audience-meter/README.md

 ## How to use

-Start by running the daemon on a server, root privilege is required to let the daemon listen on ports 80 and 843.
+Start by running the daemon on a server, root privilege is required to let the daemon listen on ports 80 and 843:

+    $ sudo node audience-meter.js -d
+    20 Mar 01:52:10 - socket.io ready - accepting connections

 In the webpage of the event, add the following javascript: